-I. Half Half All Rode "Forward, Charge Into Rode the six hundred a in for the league, a the the the the valley half league valley six Light guns!" of a of league, onward, Death hundred.
+I. Half Half All Rode "Forward, Charge Into Rode the six hundred in for the league, a the the the the the valley half league valley six Light guns!" of a of he league, onward, Death hundred.
 Brigade! said: Death II.
 "Forward, Was Not Some Theirs Theirs Theirs Into Rode the six hundred there tho' not not but the the one to a the to to valley Light had do man soldier make reason of and Brigade!" dismay'd? knew blunder'd: reply, why, die: Death III.
-Cannon Cannon Cannon Volley'd Storm'd Boldly Into Into Rode the six hundred to to in at they the the with right left front and rode jaws mouth shot of of of and of of and them, them, them thunder'd; shell well, Death, Hell IV.
-Flash'd Flash'd Sabring Charging All Plunged all as they the an he in their turn'd gunne army world the in bare, air there, while wonder'd: battery-smoke,
+Cannon Cannon Cannon Volley'd Storm'd Boldly Into Into Rode the six hundred to to in at they the the with right left front and rode jaws mouth shot of of of and of of and them, them, thunder'd; shell well, Death, Hell IV.
+Flash'd Flash'd Sabring Charging All Plunged all as tl they the an ne in their turn'd gunne army world the in bare, air there, while wonder'd: battery-smoke,

-Right thro' the 1 line they broke;
+Right Cossack Reel'd Shattered thro' the and and line the they broke; Russian saber-stroke sunder'd.

-Cossack Reel'd 4 2 and th a Russian saber-stroke

-1 rom am d the saber-stroke sunder'd.

-Shattered 41 1 and 1 1.
-14

-Then Not the six hund they rode back, but not
+Then Not the six hund they red. rode und back, but not

-Not the six hund rea.

 V.

 Cannon to right of them,

 Cannon to left of them,

 Cannon behind them

 Volley'd and thunder'd;

 Storm'd at with shot and shell,

 While horse and hero fell,

-They that had fought so well
+They that had fought SO well

 Came thro' the jaws of Death

 Back from the mouth of Hell,

 All that was left of them,

-Left of six hundi ed.
+Left of six hundr ed.

 VI.

 When can their glory fade?

-O the wild c harge they made!
+0 the wild с harge they made!

-All th e world wonder'd.
+All the world wonder'd.

 Honor the charge they made!

 Honor the Light Brigade,

 Noble six hundre ed!